 Brighton Housing Trust (BHT) are recruiting volunteers for their annual Christmas collections which will be taking place on Saturday 21st December from 11am-2pm at various locations across the city.
 They’ll be raising money for First Base, BHT’s drop-in service for rough sleepers in the city.
 No experience needed, volunteers just need to wrap up warm, spare a few hours and spread some festive cheer.
 There will be local choirs at some of the collection sites and we will be encouraging everyone to get involved with the singing!
 Find out more.

 First Base are also collecting items for the day centre, including hygiene items and underwear, which they are constantly in need of to run the service that they offer to around 70 rough sleepers each day.
 There is an Amazon wish list of items they are constantly in need of.
 People can purchase the items through Amazon or purchase elsewhere and drop off to First Base at St Stephens Hall, Montpelier Place, Brighton, BN1 3BF.

 Sussex Homeless Support need volunteer help for their regular Sunday meals at the Clocktower (including 22nd and 29th Dec) and also with sorting out food and bedding in their warehouse in Hove.
-Join in with Brighton’s Big sleep out at Hove Lagoon on Saturday 7th Dec to raise money for them.
+They are also fundraising to support homeless people with food and shelter in Winter.

 Donate to a local community project